keboola/developers-docs/extend/generic-extractor/api/index.md

 }
 {% endhighlight %}

 Notice that you have to add the response code `202` to the existing codes.
-I.e. setting `"codes": [202]` is likely very wrong.
+I.e., setting `"codes": [202]` is likely very wrong.

 See the [full example](todo:037-retry-header).

 ### Default Headers
-Assume that you have an API which returns a JSON response only if the client sends `Accept: application/json` header.
-Additionally, if the client sends a `Accept-Encoding: gzip` header, the HTTP transmission will be compressed (and thus faster).
+Assume that you have an API which returns a JSON response only if the client sends an `Accept: application/json` header.
+Additionally, if the client sends an `Accept-Encoding: gzip` header, the HTTP transmission will be compressed (and thus faster).
 The following configuration sends both headers with every API request: